CAJan93/docker_cheat_sheet/kubernetes/CKAD/3_Storage_and_more/README_CKAD_3.md

 - Multiple pods can share the same service account
 - service accounts are namespaced.
 Each namespace has its own default

-## Where is the image pull secret?
+## 3.2.
+What is the image pull secret?

 The service account also lists an `image pull secret`, which contains secrets to pull images from private repositories

-## 3.1.
-You need RBAC to specify your own service account
+## 3.3.
+You need RBAC to specify your own service account X

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1